 [The term "Specified Employee" means an employee of the Company, or any member of its controlled group, who meets one of the following requirements at any time during the 12-month period ending on the Identification Date:

-Any employee who owned more than 5% of the stock of the Company at any time during the year.
+Any employee who owned more than 5% of the stock of the Company at any time during the 12-month period.

-Any employee who owned more than 1% of the stock of the Company at any time during the year and received annual compensation greater than $150,000.
+Any employee who owned more than 1% of the stock of the Company at any time during the 12-month period and received annual compensation greater than $150,000.